IanNG-Tianyi/hello-world/README.md

 # hello-world
 The first step

-I'm a new one in pyton.
-And try to make something special!
+I'm a new one in python and trying to make something special!